 In my previous post, for Saturday I mentioned that my sister had given me a concert ticket for Christmas, and that she also had a surprise in store for me.
 It wasn't the concert as such, as I knew that, but it was who else was there.

-So, last Saturday (18 January), I walked to Cullman's Diner opposite the train station, where my sister had suggested we grab a bite to eat before travelling into Stuttgart.
+So, last Saturday (18 January), I walked to Kullman's Diner opposite the train station, where my sister had suggested we grab a bite to eat before travelling into Stuttgart.
 On my own, I would not have eaten at that time, but it is always nice to share a meal, and since the concert was her present to me, I went along with her suggestion.

-Rounding the corner to the entrance of Cullman's, I saw my sister standing there already... but she was not alone: Our two best friends from when we were six and seven years old were there as well, all three ladies grinning at me from ear to ear!
+Rounding the corner to the entrance of Kullman's, I saw my sister standing there already... but she was not alone: Our two best friends from when we were six and seven years old were there as well, all three ladies grinning at me from ear to ear!

 Let me quote from my own post about what was an important event for us in October of 2023: